EnochAmeyaw/py4e-int/_sources/lists/sequence.rst

 .. mchoice:: listSeq_MC_tf
     :practice: T
-    :answer_a: True
-    :answer_b: False
+    :answer_a: A list cannot contain zero elements.
+    :answer_b: A list can contain only integer items.
+    :answer_c: A list has to contain items of the same type.
+    :answer_d: A list can contain a list of items.
-    :correct: b
+    :correct: d
-    :feedback_a: lists can have different data types.
+    :feedback_a: Try Again!
+A list that contains no elements is called an empty list; you can create one with empty brackets.
-    :feedback_b: lists can contain any combination of items, even other lists!
+    :feedback_b: Try Again! lists can contain any combination of items, even other lists!

-    True or False?
-A list can contain only integer items.
+    :feedback_c: Try Again!
+The elements of a list don’t have to be the same type.
+    :feedback_d: Correct!
+A list within another list is nested.

+    Which of the following is true about lists?

 .. mchoice:: listSeq_MC_length
     :practice: T